Current Scholars

 Sophia Tamburrino

-Sophia Tamburrino is a sophomore from Lansdale, PA, pursuing a Bachelor of Science in Computer Science.
+Sophia Tamburrino is a Junior from Lansdale, PA, pursuing a Bachelor of Science in Computer Science.
 Sophia serves as Secretary of Women in Computer Science (WiCS) and is the Vice Regent of GW’s professional engineering fraternity Theta Tau.
 She is also a member of the Women Who Lift club and the GW Fashion & Business Association (FBA).
 Sophia works as a Technical Support Assistant on campus for GW Information Technology and is also currently pursuing undergraduate research for a semester under the guidance of Dr. Dobolyi.
 Through her research, she hopes to program software that can detect banter in social media conversations using LLMs.
 Sophia looks to study abroad in London during the spring semester of her junior year and is excited to pursue a software engineering internship over the summer in Philadelphia or DC.

 Image